-A vaccine against COVID-19 has been suggested as an effective strategy to end the pandemic.
-[21, 22] Despite this epidemiological knowledge, only few studies, especially in sub-Saharan Africa have explicitly investigated perceptions on vaccines and which vaccination approach would yield positive uptake.
+A vaccine against COVID-19 has been suggested as an effective strategy to end the pandemic [21, 22].
+Despite this epidemiological knowledge, only few studies, especially in sub-Saharan Africa have explicitly investigated perceptions on vaccines and which vaccination approach would yield positive uptake.
 This contribution investigated the effects of vaccine health and safety perceptions on COVID-19 vaccine uptake in Ghana.
 Understanding people's perceptions and preferences for COVID-19 vaccination could help guide public health policy measures on the vaccination rollout in the country.

-Preliminary findings found evidence that 80% and 73% of participants believed that vaccines were healthy and safe, although 81% of the respondents were particularly concerned about the source of the vaccine.
-Other evidence revealed that 79% and 71% of respondents indicated their willingness for mandatory and voluntary COVID-19 vaccine uptake or shot, respectively.
-These observed rates are comparable with other studies (i.e., ranging from 60% to 90%) (e.g., [23]-[26]).
+Preliminary findings found evidence that 80.32% and 73.06% of participants believed that vaccines were healthy and safe, although 81.19% of the respondents were particularly concerned about the source of the vaccine.
+Other evidence revealed that 78.55% and 71.45% of respondents indicated their willingness for mandatory and voluntary COVID-19 vaccine uptake or shot respectively.
+These observed rates are comparable with other studies (i.e., ranging from 64.7-90.6%) [e.g 23, 24, 25, 26].
 Current findings indicate that majority of the studied population are supportive of the COVID-19 vaccine in the country regardless of the uptake approach (either mandatory or voluntary).
-This pattern observed is not surprising because the study was conducted around the period (i.e., January-March 2021) when the number of COVID-19 cases in Ghana were on a steady rise; thus, vaccines were seen as a key strategy to halt the escalation of the COVID19 pandemic.
-Overall, the observed figures suggest a positive attitude towards COVID-19 vaccination that could hinge on the highly reported pandemic impact across many societies and perceive benefits (e.g., reduce risk) the vaccines may bring.
+This pattern observed is not surprising because the study was conducted around the period (i.e., January-March 2021) when the number of COVID-19 cases in Ghana were on a steady rise, thus vaccines were seen as a key strategy to halt the escalation of the COVID19 pandemic.
+Overall, the observed figures suggest a positive attitude towards COVID-19 vaccination which could hinge on the highly reported pandemic impact across many societies and perceive benefits (e.g., reduce risk) the vaccines may bring.

-Although majority of the studied sample will either take mandatory or voluntary COVID-19 vaccine shot, small proportions (i.e., 21% and 29%) were unwilling to take a vaccine shot, perhaps due to safety concerns or vaccine uncertainty.
+Although majority of the studied sample will either take mandatory or voluntary COVID-19 vaccine shot, small proportions (i.e., 21.45% and 28.55%) were unwilling to take a vaccine shot, perhaps due to safety concerns or vaccine uncertainty.
 Additionally, two-thirds of the sample also had concern or uncertainty about the source of vaccines.
 This vaccine hesitancy and concern should be of public health interest because of the potential delays and/or outright refusal of vaccination across the population until the safety of vaccines is confirmed.
-Previous studies have often cited public concerns as a foremost barrier to vaccination decision making, especially for newly rolled out vaccines which have not been ecologically tested.
-[27-32]
+Previous studies have often cited public concerns as a foremost barrier to vaccination decision making, especially for newly rollout vaccines which have not been ecologically tested [27, 28, 29, 30, 31, 32].